vitorbeltrao/brand_data_analysis/README.md

 To make everything work, you need to create the `.env` file in your main directory, so that *main's* files runs smoothly.

 In the .env, you must define all necessary variables like usernames, passwords and anything else that is sensitive information for your project.

+**Here is the list of variables that must be passed:**

+* For data collection in the NASA API: key of NASA API.

+* For RDS postgres instance: endpoint name, port, database name, user, password, schema name, temporary schema name (you should pass this one with the same name as the main schema, just prefixing it with "temp_"), table name.

+* For S3 bucket instance: bucket name, source directory, AWS access key id, AWS secret access secret, region name.

+* for DW (same as postgres instance): endpoint name, port, database name, user, password, schema name, temporary schema name, table name.

 ### Testing